SiaFoundation/siad/changelog/v1.4.8/other/4025-siac-test-structure.md

-- Do not store reference to siac testing httpClient in global variable, store it within test local variable.
+- Update skykey siac functions to accept httpClient and remove global httpClient reference from siac testing